JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 file.create("src/secret.js")
 ```

-Therefore, the entry point `index.js` needs to import the `input.js` file, which itself imports the pass-phrase from `secret.js`.
+Therefore, as shown in Figure \@ref(fig:webpack-shiny), the entry point `index.js` needs to import the `input.js` file, which itself imports the pass-phrase from `secret.js`.

 <div class="figure" style="text-align: center">